Rank 2 local systems and abelian varieties II: Proofs of Theorem and Corollaries ,

 for some integer $1\leq b\leq a$.
 (Under this reordering, the collection of $(\calE_i)_{i=1}^b$ are all mutually not companions and for each $b+1\leq j \leq a$, there exists a unique $1\leq i\leq b$ such that $\calE_j$ is a companion of $\calE_i$.)
 Set

-\textbf{Step 2: \emph{the proof in a simplified situation.}} We first assume that $X$ admits a simple normal crossings compactification $\bar{X}$ such that $\calE$ extends to a logarithmic $F$-isocrystal with nilpotent residues on $\bar{X}$ and moreover that $\tilde{L}$ has trivial residual representation.
+\textbf{Step 2: \emph{the proof in a simplified situation.}} We first assume that $X$ admits a simple normal crossings compactification $\bar{X}$ such that $\calE$ extends to a logarithmic $F$-isocrystal $\bar \calE$ with nilpotent residues on $\bar{X}$ and moreover that $\tilde{L}$ has trivial residual representation.
 Write $Z:=\bar{X}\backslash X$ for the boundary.
+(Note that under the above assumption on $\calE$, the $l$-companion $L$ is tamely ramified.)